-Grand Theft Auto 6 Can’t Fit Into The Trump Era, Says Rockstar
+‘Grand Theft Auto 6’ Can’t Fit Into The Trump Era, Says Rockstar

 Grand Theft Auto games traditionally take place in the present or near-present, and often contain many references to pop culture and politics.

-GTA5 is full of satirical elements.
+GTA 5 is full of satirical elements.
 There are both left- and right-wing radio stations full of political dialogue, and players can run more than one mission that involves illegal immigrants who actually aren’t, according to PC Gamer.

 It's alright, partner.
 Just one more day to go. #RDR2 #RedDeadRedemption2 pic.twitter.com/kyvBnoOwoq